mzlarsson/badgercam/README.md

 wget https://raw.githubusercontent.com/mzlarsson/badgercam/main/Dockerfile
 wget https://raw.githubusercontent.com/mzlarsson/badgercam/main/docker-compose.yaml

-# Prompt user to edit settings
+# Prompt to edit settings.
+See below for format.
 nano settings.json

 # Build dockerfile and run it
 docker-compose up -d
 ```

+See [Settings format](#settings-format) for all options in settings.json.

+When the script is run the webpage will be published at [http://localhost:9674](http://localhost:9674).

+## Installation option 2 - Manual
-## Required software
+### Required software
 * Python 3 and Pip (for syncing)
 * NodeJS and npm (for web)
 * VLC (for converting videos)
 * netcat (for syncing)

-During development I have tested with *Python v3.8.5*, *VLC 3.0.9.2-0-gd4c1aefe4d (Vetinari)* on an *Ubuntu 20.04* distro.
+During development I have tested with *Python v3.8.5*, *NodeJS v15.6.0*, *VLC 3.0.9.2-0-gd4c1aefe4d (Vetinari)* on an *Ubuntu 20.04* distro.
 Since this is mainly for my own personal use I have not tested with other versions, please notify me if you find any issues concerning this.
 Testing that everything runs smoothly on a Windows machine is on the TODO list.

-## Installation
+### Setting up library dependencies
 1. Clone this repo. `git clone https://github.com/mzlarsson/badgercam.git`
 2. Move into the directory. `cd badgercam`
 3. Install pip dependencies. `pip install -r src/requirements.txt`